pranjaykumar926/VIRTUAL-TRY-ON/README.md

 - **🎯 Real-Time Jewellery Detection:** Using a custom-trained YOLO model to detect jewellery pieces.
 - **💻 Interactive Web Application:** Allows users to upload their photos or use a webcam for a virtual try-on.
-- **🔗 End-to-End AI Pipeline:** Includes model training and a web-based demonstration.
+- **🔗 End-to-End AI Pipeline:** Includes model training and an interactive web-based demonstration.

 ---

 ## 🎯 Features

 - **✅ Accurate Jewellery Detection:** Uses YOLO for precise object detection.
-- **🖥️ User-Friendly Interface:** Easy-to-use web app built with Python.
+- **🔧 User-Friendly Interface:** Easy-to-use web app built with Python.
 - **⚡ Real-Time Virtual Try-On:** Overlay earrings, necklaces, rings, and more in real time.
 - **🛠️ Modular Codebase:** Clean and well-structured for future improvements.
-- **📽️ Demonstrative Assets:** GIFs and a presentation (Ppt.pdf) included.
+- **🎮 Demonstrative Assets:** GIFs and a presentation (Ppt.pdf) included.

 ---

-## 📽️ Demo
+## 🎮 Demo

 Check out a preview of how the Virtual Try-On works:

 ![Virtual Try-On Demo](try.gif)
-*🎬 An animated demo showcasing the jewellery try-on feature.*
+*🎮 An animated demo showcasing the jewellery try-on feature.*

 Alternatively, check out this additional demonstration: